3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```

 Then install the update using the downloaded files.

-Note that the ptable must be flashed first.
+Note: the ptable must be flashed first.
 Wait for a few seconds after the reboot command to allow the bootloader to restart using the new partition table.
-Note also that the larger system file will take a few minutes due to its size.
 ```
-$ sudo fastboot flash ptable ptable-aosp.img
+$ sudo fastboot flash ptable ptable-aosp-8g.img
 $ sudo fastboot reboot
 $ sudo fastboot flash boot boot_fat.uefi.img
 $ sudo fastboot flash cache cache.img